 REASONS WHY REMOTE WORK DOES NOT WORK

-Majority employees love the idea of working from home due to a number of reasons.
-Its benefits are well-known; freeing up of office space, saving on travelling expenses, improving employee satisfaction, the list goes on.
+The majority of employees love the idea of working from home due to a number of reasons.
+Its benefits are well-known; freeing up office space, saving on travel expenses, improving employee satisfaction, and the list goes on.
 Yet, many organizations are hesitant to allow their employees to work from home.
-Why is it that an employer that has drawn a line in the sand and said “no” to remote work?
+Why is it that an employer has drawn a line in the sand and said “no” to remote work?
 Organizations have their reasons for sticking to such a policy.
-Thus, in this article we are going to talk about the reasons why remote work doesn’t work.
+Thus, in this article, we are going to talk about the reasons why remote work doesn’t work.

 Reasons Why Remote Work Doesn’t Work